Terminal velocity ….…. Don’t let it kill your heat exchanger!

 The problem is quite simple.
 As the flow rate of the cooling medium is increased – beyond the manufacturer’s recommendation – the speed with which the fluid enters the heat exchanger increases and the resulting velocity with which it hits the unit’s tube stack can damage both the tubes and the tube plate securing them in position inside the heat exchanger.
 Considering that the tube stack is usually the most expensive component in a heat exchanger, it simply doesn’t make sense to ignore the manufacturer’s maximum flow rates, as this premature erosion is costly, both in terms of replacing the unit itself and the resulting downtime due to failure.

 But that’s only part of the story.
-Low flow rates can create a number of issues of other issues, too!
+Low flow rates can create a number of other issues, too!

 And if flow rates are very low, or where the water inside the heat exchanger is allowed to stagnate, this can lead to other problems, which are covered in a separate article ‘Is stagnant water killing your heat exchanger?’
 So, for different reasons, both low and high flow rates of cooling fluid can have a serious, detrimental effect on the service life of a heat exchanger.